1. GENERAL PROVISIONS

 To make sure that everything is absolutely ok with your dog we would highly recommend to consult with your vet before resgistering for the race!

-- If the dog displays aggressive social behaviour, then in order to protect the safety of the participants, the Race Committee may mandate the use of a muzzle; in case of extremely aggressive behaviour, they may recommend disqualification.
+- If the dog displays aggressive social behaviour, then in order to protect the safety of the participants, the Race Director may mandate the use of a muzzle; in case of extremely aggressive behaviour, they may recommend disqualification.
 If the racer refuses the use of a muzzle, they must leave the event and the application fee will not be refunded.

 1.4.
 The auditory body of the Race is the Race Committee, led by the Race Director.
 The Committee’s responsibilities are as follows: